floatingreels/tick-tock-ios/README.md

 # tick-tock-ios
-Native iOS application to keep track of time worked on a project
+Native iOS application to keep track of time worked on a project.